kirstvh/BioCCP.jl/README.md

 For more info about the implementation of the functions, please consult the docs.

-The **Pluto notebook** provides an interactive illustration of these functionalities and allows to make calculations for specific settings.
+The **Pluto notebook** ``BioCCP Interactive Notebook.jl`` provides an interactive illustration of these functionalities and allows to make calculations for specific settings.

 ## Getting started